stud0709/OneMoreSecret/README.md

 ...and I am fed up of typing my master password 40 times a day! 🤬 If you enter your master password on multiple machines and different platforms many times per day - is it still something you call secure?

-So here is the wish list I wanted to implement with oneMoreSecret:
+So here is the wish list I wanted to implement with OneMoreSecret:

 ### No Master Password
-The encryption used in oneMoreSecret is based on keys, not a password phrase.
+The encryption used in OneMoreSecret is based on keys, not a password phrase.
 Yes, it's the old good [asymmetric cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) wrapped into a handy tool.

 ### No Context
 Every password is stored separately in its own encryption envelope.
 And every password is sent to the phone for decryption separately and without context.
-So even if someone steals a password, he will still have to figure out, what it is good for.
+So even if someone steals a password from your phone, he will still have to figure out, what it is good for.

 ### Store It Your Way
 It's your ~~problem~~ choice how to store your credentials.
 You could use a text file, Excel, [Google Sheets](https://docs.google.com/spreadsheets), [Simplenote](https://simplenote.com/) or any other software.
 You could also conitnue using [KeePass](https://keepass.info) (it has a very comfortable user interface after all ❤️) or a password manager of your choice and put your encrypted password into the password field: